Krishan00007/mean_assignment_2/README.md

 # mean_assignment_2
-Second mean assignment     Registration and login form using mean
+To construct a simple login page web application to authenticate users using MEAN stack.